sleepjie/Valanar/Valanar Superdocument.md

 While the isle itself is plenty rich in beauty, it isn’t known for having any particularly rare natural resources save for perhaps jadestone and a particularly fragrant halite which is collected from coastal estuaries.
 ##### Culture and Society
-One need only take a cursory look at Ende’hel society to see a trend toward a more meritocratic society than any other race, similar to their Enadriel cousins; their pragmatic and
+One need only take a cursory look at Ende’hel society to see a trend toward a more meritocratic society than any other race, similar to their Enadriel cousins; their pragmatic and egalitarian approach to governance has formed a

 The average diet of an Elven commoner consists of fish, rice and a handful of native vegetables.
 ##### Geography and Landmarks
 Despite the island’s relatively small surface area, there are two mountains to the north and south of the country which are regarded as sacred landmarks; Mt.
 Astrid and Mt.
 Kalan, the latter being a dormant volcano.
 Much of the fertile ground

-There
+While not as verdant as their ancestral homelands, the forests on the island are all full of
 ##### Settlements & Structures

 ##### Military and Naval Power